Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 Charlot devoted much of his artistic energy producing prints, particularly woodcuts.
 He carried with him from France his devotion to popular folk art (the Images d’Epinal), and early recognized the importance of Mexican satirical pre-revolutionary printmaker José Guadalupe Posada.
 Throughout Charlot’s career, he stressed his commitment to creating popular, reproducible, and even useful art for the people.

-While in Mexico, he wrote many articles, collaborated closely with writer Anita Brenner and became a life-long friend of photographer Edward Weston.
-Despite his circle of radical friends, he remained a devout Catholic and incorporated religious themes and images in his art.
+Beautiful Artwork at Toh Boutique While in Mexico, he wrote many articles, collaborated closely with writer Anita Brenner and a dear friend to photographer E. Weston.

-His art style strongly reflected the Pre-Columbian sculptural traditions of Mexico, their ties to the earth and stress on geometric forms and volume.
-From 1926 through 1928, Charlot was an expedition artist for the Carnegie Institution of Washington’s excavations at Chichén Itzá.
+His art style strongly reflected the Mayan Pre-Columbian sculptural traditions of Mexico, their ties to the earth and stress on geometric forms and volume.
+From 1926 through 1928, Charlot lived and worked at Hacienda Chichen in Chichen Itza, Yucatan, Mexico, as an expedition artist for the Carnegie Institution of Washington’s excavations at Chichén Itzá.
 As a co-author of The Temple of the Warriors report he gained fame as “the painter turned archaeologist.”
+Today, some of his artwork can be enjoyed at the hotel Hacienda Chichen Resort's main lobby.

 In fall of 1928, Charlot moved to New York to seek new career opportunities; however Mexico remained the prime inspiration for the subject and style of his art.
 In the summer of 1931, he returned to Mexico where he met his future wife Zohmah Day.
 In 1945, he received a Guggenheim fellowship to return to Mexico to write his masterwork, The Mexican Mural Renaissance: 1920-1925.
 In 1949, he was invited to join the faculty of the University of Hawai’I as teacher and artist in residence.
 He, his wife and four children, remained at the university until his death in 1979.
 His Mexican experience, now transformed into Polynesian settings, continued to echo in his newly created murals, paintings and prints.